relateddigital/euromessage-android/README.md

     }

-***URL ***
+***URL***

-When notification arrive to your activity, you can use notification url in your application.
+When notification arrive to your activity, you can use the notification's url in your application.

         if (euroMobileManager.getNotification(intent) != null) {